Data Overview

 2. Sharp Growth Spike: From 2018 to 2019, discovered implementations surged by 70% compared to the previous year.

-3. Broader Category Coverage: While learning management systems dominated early discoveries, categories such as library management systems, email, and career readiness solutions have seen the most significant additions since 2019.
+3. Broader Category Coverage: While learning management systems dominated early discoveries, other categories such as library management systems, student information systems, and career readiness solutions have seen significant additions since 2019.

 Stay in the know